Setting up multi-hop Xray VPN in BeAdmin

 The role belongs to a user, not a server

-Cascade mode is a role of a specific user, not a mode for the whole installation.
-A single server happily hosts standalone users, entry nodes, and exit nodes side by side.
+Multi-hop is a role of a specific user, not a mode for the whole installation.
+A single server happily hosts standalone users, entry hops, and exit hops side by side.
 One installation can be an entry for some users and an exit for others at the same time.

 What you'll need